Auto1111SDK/Auto1111SDK/automatic1111sdk_on_windows_w_gpu.md

 _by Marco Guardigli, mgua@tomware.it_

 auto1111sdk 0.0.93 requires torch==2.1.0

-a specific python version between 3.8 and <3.11 is required.
+A specific python version between 3.8 and <3.11 is required for torch.

+To enable GPU accelerations, a specific torch compiled with nvidia cuda libraries is required

+This document explains how to setup a windows systems and a dedicated python 3.10 environment for auto1111sdk

 ## python version
+On windows, you can have several python versions, installed from python.org.
+Local admin rights are not mandatory to perform the installation.
-on windows, you can have several python versions, installed from python.org. specific python environments can be created with a specific python version, using py launcher.
+Specific python environments can be created with a specific python version, using *py* launcher.

-install standard python distributions from python.org, and use the launcher "py" to launch a specific version, before creating the environment.
-Here are two examples:
+We install standard python distributions from python.org, and use the launcher "py" to launch a specific version when creating the environment.

-	from powershell:
+Here are two examples.
+Note how the environment creation line uses py to invoke the specific python version.

+These commands are to be run from a powershell prompt:

 ```
 	py -3.8 -m venv venv_python38
 	.\venv_python38\Scripts\activate.ps1